arashkaffamanesh/practical-kubernetes-problems/README.md

 # the IP should be the IP of the traefik loadbalancer / ingress controller
 open https://my.ghost.svc
 open https://admin.ghost.svc/ghost
-# change the service type to LoadBalancer and access ghost with the loadbalancer IP on port 2368 or on any other node, e.g.:
+# change the service type to LoadBalancer and access ghost with the loadbalancer IP on port 2368 or on any other node (works on k3s with trafik only), e.g.:
 open http://node2:2368
 # scale the deployment to have 2 replicas and see how the backend ghost backened https://admin.ghost.svc/ghost doesn't work.
 ```